Anakor484/LibraryTag/README.txt

    To install a JDK on Windows, download the x64 installer or ziped archive from the official Oracle website or OpenJDK website, run Setup and configure the JAVA_HOME environment variable and add
    %JAVA_HOME%\bin to the Path variable.
 If all goes well, you can run "java -version" from any command prompt.
-The latest JDK-25 works well.
+The latest JDK-25 don't works, use the latest JDK 8 update (JDK1.8.0_461).

 2. Installation and Removing